-The result was the birth of Minotaur,a being with a human body and a bull's head.
-Shocked, Minos requested Daedalus construct a Labyrinth so puzzling that Minotaur could never escape it, and so he did.
-Such a a construction he created that he himself could not understand or know its design.
+► The result was the birth of Minotaur, a being with a human body and a bull's head.
+Minos requested Daedalus construct a Labyrinth so puzzling that Minotaur could never escape it, and so he did.
+He himself could not understand or know its design.